 The Inside View of Desktops Layer

-The Outside View of VMs layer provides an “external” view of the different VM guests – the metrics reported at this layer are based on what the VMware host is seeing about the performance of the individual guests.
+The Outside View of VMs layer provides an “external” view of the different VM guests - the metrics reported at this layer are based on what the target hypervisor is seeing about the performance of the individual guests.
 However, an external view of the VM guest operating system and its applications may not be sufficient.
 For instance, suppose one of the disk partitions of the guest operating system has reached capacity.
 This information cannot be gleaned from host operating system.
 Likewise, bottlenecks such as a longer process run queue or a higher disk queue length are more visible using an internal monitor.
 Internal monitoring (from within the guest operating system) also provides details about the resource utilization of different application(s) or processes.